Our history

 2015

-In 2015, Strasbourg Christmas Capital inaugurated the Off Market, a space dedicated to social and solidarity economy actors.
-This initiative reinforces the responsible and human dimension of the festive season in the city.
+In 2015, Strasbourg: Capital of Christmas launched the Marché Off, a space dedicated to organizations in the social and solidarity economy.
+This initiative reinforces the responsible and community-focused spirit of the holiday season in the city.

 -